cipherxof/JassHighlighter/README.md

 JassParser
 ==========

 Efficient Syntax Highlighter for JASS and it's derivatives.
+By default it supports vJass, cJASS, and WurstScript, however you can define more languages.

 Syntax
 ==========